Trial to Evaluate Cardiovascular Outcomes in Patients Treated With the Tricuspid Valve Repair System Pivotal - TRILUMINATE Pivotal

 - Tricuspid regurgitation of moderate or less severity at 30 days: 87.0% in the TEER group vs. 4.8% in the usual care group (p < 0.001)

 - Change in KCCQ score from baseline to 12 months: 12.3 in the TEER group vs. 0.6 in the usual care group (p < 0.001)

 - Mean increase in KCCQ score: 2 points when no change in tricuspid regurgitation (from baseline to 12 months), 6 points when 1 grade reduction in tricuspid regurgitation, and 18 points when ≥2 grade reduction in tricuspid regurgitation

 - Major adverse events at 30 days: 1.7% in the TEER group

 Among patients with symptomatic severe tricuspid regurgitation, TEER was effective.
 This therapy improved tricuspid regurgitation to moderate or less severity in 87% of patients.
-Reduction in tricuspid regurgitation was associated with improvements in quality of life.
+Reduction in tricuspid regurgitation was associated with improvements in symptoms, functional status, and quality of life.
 The largest increase in KCCQ was observed among those with the largest reduction in tricuspid regurgitation.
+Exploratory analyses suggested that health status benefit of T-TEER may be explained by tricuspid regurgitation reduction.
+Improvement in health status was associated with reduction in 1-year mortality and heart failure hospitalization.
 Patients enrolled in this trial will be followed for 5 years.

 Presented by Dr. Paul Sorajja at the American College of Cardiology Annual Scientific Session (ACC.23/WCC), New Orleans, LA, March 4, 2023.